Opus Clip vs Krisp: Which is Better in 2026?

 Choose Opus Clip if you need:

-- ✓ Social media marketers needing viral clips
+- ✓ Social media marketers needing consistent short-form content

 Choose Krisp if you need: